A note on closed-form spread option valuation under log-normal models: Carmona-Durrleman and Bjerksund-Stensland formulas

 By evaluating the equation (\ref{BS1}), they obtained the following formula for the spread call option price

 where

 and

 Clearly, the Bjerksund-Stensland formula is simpler than the Carmona-Durrleman formula as one does not have to apply numerical procedure to obtain spread option price in the Bjerksund-Stensland formula.
-However, we should mention that the Carmona-Durrleman formula gives more accurate spread option prices than the Bjerksund-Stensland formula.
+However, as mentioned earlier, the Carmona-Durrleman formula gives more precise spread option prices than the Bjerksund-Stensland formula.